topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 <br/><br/><br/>

-## 6.2 Nework Sharing with the Host PC
+## 6.2 Network Sharing with the Host PC
 You can share your PC's internet connection with the TOPST D3-G board without using a router by utilizing the Internet Connection Sharing (ICS) feature available in Windows operating systems.

 <br/><br/>